kd8lvt/kd-twitch-bot-framework/docs/reference/Database.md

 If you are going to be using this framework on a large scale, please consider doing your harddrives a favor and implementing your own MongoDB or other such database integration.

 ##reload
 Reloads the database.
-This is run before every dataase call, so it shouldn't be required to ever run this.
+This is run before every database call, so it shouldn't be required to ever run this.

 USAGE:
 ```Javascript